+"Shhh," Lina whispered.
+"You will frighten them."
+Too late.
+The vixen and her kits sped away to drink elsewhere.
+"Well?"
+Rebekka repeated.
+"Have you?"
+"Once."
+"And?"
 "Not good.
 Not good, Miss."
 "Why was that?"
 "I will walk behind.
 I will clean up after.
 I will not be thrashed.
-No."

-Handing the baby to its mother, Lina stood and walked to the raspberry bushes where her shift hung.
+No." his Handing the baby to its mother, Lina stood and walked to the raspberry bushes where her shift hung.
 Dressed, she cradled the laundry basket in her arm and held out a hand to Patrician.
 Left alone with the baby who more than any of her children favored their father, Rebekka savored again on that day the miracle of her good fortune.
-Wife beating was common, she knew, but the restrictionsnot after nine at night, with cause and not anger-were for wives and only wives.
+Wife beating was common, she knew, but the restrictions-not after nine at night, with cause and not anger-were for wives and only wives.
 Had he been a native, Lina's lover?
 Probably not.
 A rich man?
 Or a common soldier or sailor?
-Rebekka suspected the former since she had known kind sailors but, based on her short employment as a kitchen maid, had only seen the underside of gentry.
+Rebekka suspected the rich man since she had known kind sailors but, based on her short employment as a kitchen maid, had seen only the underside of gentry.
 Other than her mother, no one had ever struck her.
-Fourteen years and she still didn't know if her Mum was alive.
-She once received a message from a captain Jacob knew who moored at Swansea.
+Fourteen years and she still didn't know if her mum was alive.
+She once received a message from a captain Jacob knew.
 Eighteen months after he was charged to make inquiries, he reported that her family had moved.
-Where no one could say.
+Where, no one could say.
 Rising from the brook, laying her son in the warm grass while she dressed, Rebekka had wondered what her mother might look like now.
 Gray, stooped, wrinkled?
-Would the sharp pale eyes still radiate the shrewdness, the suspicion Rebekka hated?
-Or maybe age, illness had softened her to benign, toothless malice.

-Confined to bed now, her question was re-directed.
+Would the sharp pale eyes still radiate the shrewdness, the suspicion, Rebekka hated?
+Or maybe age, illness, had softened her to benign, toothless malice.
+Confined to bed now, her question was redirected.
 "And me?
 How do I look?
 What lies in my eyes now?
-Skull and cross bones?
+Skull and crossbones?
 Rage?
 Surrender?"
-All at once she wanted it-the mirror Jacob had given her which she had silently re-wrapped and tucked in her press.
+All at once she wanted it-the mirror Jacob had given her which she had silently rewrapped and tucked in her press.
 It took a while to convince her, but when Lina finally understood and fixed it between her palms, Rebekka winced.
 "Sorry," she murmured.
 "I'm so sorry."
 Her eyebrows were a memory, the pale rose of her cheeks collected now into buds of flame red.
 She traveled her face slowly, gently apologizing.
 "Eyes, dear eyes, forgive me.
 Nose, poor mouth.
 Poor, sweet mouth, I'm sorry.
 Believe me, skin, I do apologize.
 Please.
 Forgive me."

-Lina, unable to pry the mirror away was pleading with her.
+Lina, unable to pry the mirror away, was pleading with her.

 "Miss.
 Enough.
 Enough."
 Rebekka refused and clung to the mirror.